kallotec/kallotec.github.io/_posts/2018-07-30-short-guide-to-interviews.markdown

 Take it as a humble learning opportunity.

 Try to request feedback about your performance and why they turned you down, an interview is a good opportunity to find out what you need to work on.
 Note what you struggled to answer in the interview as well, and work on that too.
-Don't be suprised if you don't hear back though, it's pretty common for HR/recruiters to cease communications when you're no longer a candidate.
+Don't be suprised if you don't hear back though, it's pretty common for HR/recruiters to cease communications when you're no longer a candidate, for that reason.